Tag Archives: Government School Corruption

 This raises the question of whether the “Government Education Complex” is corrupt.
 The short answer is, “Yes.”
 At any given moment, you can find hundreds of local news stories about wasted money, insider contracts, or the difficulty citizens encounter when looking into school district finances.
 The entire process, from the complex property tax collection system to the overly complex fund accounting dictated in many states, is designed to obfuscate spending.

 The long answer is more complex, simply because a great deal of what most regular citizens call “corruption” has been legalized by most state school codes.
-The Government Education Complex is designed to grow itself, while spending money by the billions.
+The Government Education Complex is designed to grow itself while spending money by the billions.
 It is operating exactly as intended.
 The actual education of America’s children is not its agenda.
 Spending money is its agenda.

 In conclusion, the Government Education Complex cannot be reformed.
 It must be dismantled.
 If you are serious about educating America’s children, you must disabuse yourself of the notion that any combination of tepid reforms – a transparency law here, a teacher merit pay tweak there, or teacher measurement improvement law anywhere – can “fix” our education system.